marcolax22/digital_methods/README.md

 Write a Request for the data to: marco.l@correlaid.org

+### Abstract of Methodology

+> To examine how climate contrarians claims are developing and spreading throughout the internet, this paper builds on three different analysis.
+Firstly, we will share the findings of our qualitative analysis using open and focused coding techniques.
+This approach will allow us to immerse ourselves in the dynamics of the community and comprehensively analyse the claims made in the comments on the selected videos.
+Secondly, we will show the results of our quantitative analysis to describe the distribution of the found claims within the qualitative analysis and thus confirm our assumptions about their separation into "old" and "new” claims.
+In addition, we will captured through our classifier the interaction between these claims and assess their linkage.
+The last analyses is focusing on this connection with the integration of a network analyses.

-## Data Collection
+### Data Collection

 - The process and code of the data collection can be found in the script `data-collection.ipynb`.

 - The list of sampled channels can be found [here](data/channel_sampling.xlsx).
     - The related Codebook can be found in the following section: [Code Book](#code-book).

-## Qualitative and Quantative Data Analysis
+### Outline of the Study

 The Data Analysis is staged into different parts.

 1. Explorative Sampling of the Comments.
 Through the sampling function of the script `sampling-open-coding.ipynb`.
     - The related Open Coding file can be found [here](#immersion-journal).
-2. Focused anaylsis of the comments with the help of the keywords which were identified through topic modeling in the script `topic-modelling.ipynb`.
-Furthermore keywords were found through the word2vec model in the script `Word2vec.ipynb`.
+2. Focused anaylsis of the comments with the Helper script `focused_coding.ipynb` where we can insert keywords which were identified through topic modeling in the script `topic-modelling.ipynb` or `Word2vec.ipynb`.
-    - The related Focused Coding file can be found[here](#immersion-journal).
+    - The related Immersion Journal from the Focused Coding, keywords and reflection on the explored comments up to that point, can be found [here](#immersion-journal).
 4. Classification of the comments in a qualitative way with a closed coding approach.
 The related Codebook can be found in the section [Code Book](#code-book).
-3. The final classifier of the comments can be found in the script `dictionary-classifier.ipynb`.
+3. The quantatative dictionary classifier of the comments can be found in the script `dictionary-classifier.ipynb`.

 The script `preprocessing_functions.py` includes functions which where used in the different scripts.
 Each functions is descript in the file.

-## Immersion Journal
+### Immersion Journal

 The Immersion Journal captures the comments from the focused and open Coding approach used in this study.
 The Immersion Journal can be found [here](immersion_journal/immersion_journal.xlsx).

 - The related Codebook can be found in the following section: [Code Book](#code-book).

-## Code Book
+### Code Book

 - Find the Codebook for the Channel Sampling [here](documentation/codebook_sampling.md).
 - Find the Codebook for the Immersion Journal [here](documentation/codebook_immersion-journal.md).